HAVE YOU LOST A LOVED ONE?

 Manufacturers

-Manufacturers may face liability if defective car parts, unsafe medicines, or dangerous products cause a wrongful death.
-This includes items with design errors, manufacturing defects, or missing safety instructions.
+Manufacturers may face liability when defective car parts, unsafe medications, or dangerous products cause a death, whether through design errors, manufacturing defects, or missing safety instructions.

 Government Entities

-Sometimes, government agencies or public bodies are responsible for fatal accidents, such as when poor road maintenance or failed safety measures lead to tragedy.
-Special rules and deadlines apply if a public entity is involved, so it’s crucial to have a wrongful death attorney familiar with local Harrisburg and Pennsylvania law.
+Government agencies can be responsible when poor road maintenance or failed safety measures lead to a fatal accident.
+Special rules and shorter deadlines apply when a public entity is involved, particularly in Harrisburg, where state and federal agencies are concentrated.
+Having a wrongful death attorney familiar with both local and Pennsylvania law is important in these situations.

-Assigning liability in Harrisburg can mean investigating local ordinances, reviewing city records, or considering the layout of the accident location.
-For example, if an intersection with a history of serious collisions is involved, knowing which agency handles maintenance may affect who bears legal responsibility.
+Assigning liability in Harrisburg may require reviewing local ordinances, city records, and the maintenance history of a specific location.
+When an intersection with a history of serious collisions is involved, knowing which agency is responsible for its upkeep can determine who bears legal responsibility for what happened there.

-If you pursue a wrongful death lawsuit in Harrisburg, your claim may include compensation for financial and intangible losses.
-Economic damages cover practical needs, while non-economic damages reflect the emotional costs of loss.
+A wrongful death lawsuit in Harrisburg may include compensation for both financial and intangible losses.
+Economic damages cover practical needs; non-economic damages reflect the emotional costs of losing someone.

-• Loss of the deceased's future earnings and benefits
+- Loss of the deceased’s future earnings and benefits based on their expected career path, raises, bonuses, and employment benefits.

-• Loss of companionship, care, and guidance for family members
+- Loss of companionship, care, and guidance for family members who relied on the deceased for emotional support and daily presence.

 Navigating Wrongful Death Claims in Harrisburg

-Harrisburg is home to thousands of families, businesses, and millions of visitors annually.
-Given the high volume of traffic on I-83 and I-81 and the heavy industry along the Susquehanna River, fatal accidents and workplace deaths in this area remain a tragic reality.
-Many local wrongful death cases arise from these hazards.
+Given the high volume of traffic on I-83 and I-81 and the heavy industry along the Susquehanna River, fatal accidents and workplace deaths remain a tragic reality for Harrisburg families.
+Many wrongful death cases in this area arise directly from these hazards.

-At Handler, Henning & Rosenberg LLC, our wrongful death lawyers in Harrisburg have an in-depth understanding of both Pennsylvania statutes and community standards.
-As longtime advocates for local families, we take pride in our tireless service to those grieving preventable losses in our area.
+At Handler, Henning & Rosenberg LLC, our wrongful death lawyers in Harrisburg have in-depth knowledge of Pennsylvania statutes and Dauphin County community standards.
+We’ve been advocates for local families for generations, and we take that responsibility seriously.

 Contact Our Wrongful Death Attorneys in Harrisburg Today

-Since 1922, Handler, Henning & Rosenberg LLC has recovered tens of millions of dollars for our clients.
-For many families, these outcomes help them keep their homes, provide for loved ones, and rebuild without added financial strain.
-Our firm has stood side by side with Harrisburg families for generations.
-We're as much a part of this city as City Hall or the State Capitol—we can be part of your story too.
+Since 1922, Handler, Henning & Rosenberg LLC has recovered tens of millions of dollars for clients across Central Pennsylvania.
+For many families, those outcomes meant keeping their homes, providing for children, and rebuilding without added financial strain.
+We’ve stood beside Harrisburg families for generations, and we’re ready to stand beside yours.

-We provide support at each step, from obtaining local records to guiding clients through proceedings in Dauphin County.
-Our attorneys will meet with your family wherever is most convenient—at your home, in the hospital, or at our central Harrisburg office.
-The community's trust year after year speaks to our commitment and care for those we serve.
+We handle every step, from pulling local records to guiding your family through Dauphin County proceedings.
+Our attorneys can meet you wherever is most convenient: at your home, in the hospital, or at our Harrisburg office.
+There are no upfront costs.
+You pay nothing unless we win.

-If no one has answered for your loved one's death, schedule a free consultation with our wrongful death attorneys in Harrisburg.
-Call (717) 775-7514.
-We're here to help.
+If no one has been held accountable for your loved one’s death, schedule a free consultation with our wrongful death attorneys in Harrisburg.
+Call (717) 775-7514 today.

 Harrisburg Wrongful Death FAQ